 These clear advantages of events in the virtual world make them ideal alternatives for holding all kinds of activities.
-From small meetings to large fairs, or onboarding sessions to team building activities, the types of possible events are merely endless.
+From small meetings to large fairs, or onboarding sessions to team building activities, the types of possible events that can be done virtually are infinite.

 As a general rule, when organising any type of event in an interactive virtual space, it is essential to determine what will favor the success of the event, and is therefore key to decide which format is the most appropriate in each case: videoconferences, webcasts, webinars, online meetings or virtual fairs.

-Also, your organizers must take into account your audience: localization, language and means of connection, the quality of the content you will make available and the tools to do so, and also assess the personal and financial resources needed for its implementation.
+In addition, event organizers must take into account your audience: locations, languages and means of connection, the quality of the content you will make available and the tools to do so.
+They must also assess the personal and financial resources needed for its implementation.

-In short, it is a matter of planning all the details so that the event is successful and fulfills its objectives.
+In short, it is a simple matter of planning all the details to make your virtual events a success and reach its objectives.
 In order to have a clearer scheme of actions to follow, we have drawn up a list of steps in order to facilitate the process and make the right decisions.

 4 Keys to Organizing a Successful Virtual Event

-There are still many companies that show their concern when it comes to designing an activity within an interactive virtual space, outside the mechanisms of more traditional events.
+There are still many companies that show their concern when it comes to organizing activities and events within an interactive virtual space, outside the mechanisms of more traditional events.
 Most of their concerns revolve around the difficulty of their organization and the skills needed to carry out this planning.

-But don’t panic.
-Almost all the principles on which the planning of an online event is based are the same as those of a face-to-face event, with the same needs of preparation and pre-production.
-But with one difference: one is done in a physical environment and the other in a virtual platform, making it relatively easier and cheaper.
+No need to panic!
+Almost all the planning principles for an online event are basically the same as those of a face-to-face event, with the same needs of preparation and pre-production.
+But with a few differences: one is done in a physical environment and the other in a virtual platform, making it relatively easier and cheaper.

-Therefore, it involves a series of actions that are not complicated, but simply have to be taken into account.
-These are the 4 essential steps when planning a virtual event:
+There are a series of simple steps that need to be taken into account.
+These are the 4 essential steps to follow when planning a virtual event:

 1. Define the format and platform

-Like live encounters, virtual events can take place in a variety of ways: a meeting, an online conference, a virtual training workshop, etc. For this reason, the first thing to define is how to reach the public, since the key is that, unlike the face-to-face format, in the virtual one, the audience can disconnect at any time.
+Like live encounters, virtual events can take place in a variety of ways: a meeting, an online conference, a virtual training workshop, etc. For this reason, the first thing to define is how to not only reach your audience, but also engange with them in the most appropriate virtual scenario.

 The main objective in order to achieve success is to offer attendees a unique experience, something different that allows them to stay connected from beginning to end.
 To do this, it is advisable to use the resources offered by the virtual world to recreate abstract situations that are uncanny that of reality.

-In this sense, the use of interactive avatars in 3D is remarkable.
+In this sense, the use of interactive 3D avatars is remarkable.
 They are virtual characters that simulate each of the participants and allow them to create a scenario in which they can interact and communicate.

 This innovative proposal comes from Virtway Events, a company that provides companies with unique 3D technology of virtual worlds for the organization of all kinds of events, from small online meetings to large virtual fairs.

-2. Adapt to the public and their interests
+2. Adapt to the audience and their interests

 Since virtual event attendees are remote, it’s necessary to understand how they behave and what their priorities are.
 In order to do this, it’s very useful to draw up a list of questions that will allow us to get closer to their interests.
 Some of the most important are: